Sdelatorre123/Zess-T-repository/README.md

 # Zess-T-repository Café Zest
-Project 1 for UoM: 5-day weather forecast for any city
+Project 1 for UoM: Café Zest

 For this week we were tasked with our first group project.
 At the conclusion of each phase, we work as a group to create a project that solves a real world problem.
 Working together as a team, we aim to show off our classroom experiences and collaboratively build an application worth presenting.